GauriP-21/Gmail-Phishing-Detector-Chrome-Extension-with-QR-URL-Threat-Analysis/README.md

-# Gmail-Phishing-Detector-Chrome-Extension-with-QR-URL-Threat-Analysis
-A Chrome extension that scans Gmail emails to detect phishing URLs and QR codes using machine learning (Random Forest, SVM) and Google Safe Browsing API.
-Flags threats in real time and labels suspicious emails automatically using the Gmail API.
+A browser-based phishing detection system that scans Gmail emails in real-time to identify and flag malicious content.
+This project integrates machine learning, image processing, and threat intelligence APIs to detect both traditional phishing URLs and QR code–embedded phishing links.
+Built as a Chrome extension with a Flask-powered Python backend, the tool automatically classifies suspicious emails and moves them to a "Phishing" label in the user's inbox.